unmovingcastle/log/pueo_log/slides/scipy_correlate_behavior/slides.typ

   #image("img/two_signals_dc.png",height: 47%)
   #image("img/with_dc_ncc_vs_zncc.png", height: 47%)
 ][
-  - Let's qualitatively examine the result of NCC to see how the DC offset could polute our desired result
+  - Let's qualitatively examine the result of NCC to see how the DC offset could pollute our desired result

   - At $-192$ samples there's a *peak*